VikParuchuri/ds-webinar/presentation.md

 * Find datasets.
     * UCI machine learning repository
     * Census.gov
-    * Stock data (scrape)
     * Reddit /r/datasets
-* Answer interesting questions with the data
+* Answer questions with the data
-* Think about how you might predict things
+* Think about what/how you might predict
 * Go to data science meetups

 ---
 # Step 3: Start with applied ML

 * Get familiar with implementing linear regression
-    * Look at documentation, like `scikit-learn`
+    * Scikit-learn docs
 * Go to machine learning meetups
-* Work on a project to implement linear regression
+* Work on a project
 * Progressively add pieces (error measurement, cross validation, etc)

 ---
 # Step 4: More application, and some theory

-* Find harder problems
 * Write blog posts, speak at meetups, and put projects on github
 * Consult
-* Learn a couple more algorithms (knn/k-means/logistic regression)
 * Learn statistics
 * Learn linear algebra
+* Learn more algorithms (knn/k-means/logistic regression)

 ---
 # Step 5: Get better at coding